Edible Flowers List

 Honeysuckle - Honeysuckle flowers are edible, but the berries are highly poisonous.
 The flowers are highly perfumed and can be candied.
-Here are a few recipe for honeysuckle flowers: Honeysuckle Iced Tea, Honeysuckle and Jasmine Cupcakes, and Honeysuckle Sorbet.
+Here are a few recipes for honeysuckle flowers: Honeysuckle Iced Tea, Honeysuckle and Jasmine Cupcakes, Honeysuckle Vodka, and Honeysuckle Sorbet.

 Lavender - Lavender flowers may be blue, violet, or lilac and have a very strong, floral flavor and are heavily perfumed.
 They are lovely in tea, salads, and baked goods.
 This recipe for Lavender Lemonade is another classic use of lavender.

 Mint - Mint flowers are tiny but pack a very minty punch.
 Mint flowers can be used in salads, pesto, and add great flavor to Middle Eastern dishes.

 Nasturtium - Nasturtiums come in tropical colors ranging from white to red to orange.
 They taste similar to watercress and have a slightly peppery kick.
 This easy recipe of nasturtiums stuffed with basil and ricotta is simple and beautiful.
 I also enjoy this simple zucchini noodles and nasturtium flowers recipe.